Katherine MacDonald: Personal life

-MacDonald had a public feud with her sister, fellow actress Mary MacLaren, nine years her junior.

 While working as a model in New York City, Katherine met her first husband, the well-known artist and writer Malcolm Atherton Strauss.
 They married in New York in June 1911, but the union ended after eight years.
 In its May 17, 1919 issue, the New York-based trade journal Motion Picture World tersely announces, "Katherine MacDonald Strauss has been granted a decree of divorce by Judge Crail, of Los Angeles, from Malcolm A. Strauss, New York artist."
 Four years later in Atlantic City, New Jersey, she married Charles Schoen Johnson, a young Chicago millionaire.
 That marriage also ended in divorce in 1926 but produced one son, Britt.

 After retiring from the movie industry MacDonald ran a successful cosmetics business in the late 1920s and early 1930s.
 In 1928 she married Christian Rasmus Holmes (1898-1944), an heir to the Fleischmann's yeast company, but that marriage ended in a sensational divorce suit in 1931, one widely covered in the press.
 MacDonald claimed cruelty, alleging that her husband had fired a revolver at her through a locked door, had deliberately burnt her with lit cigarettes, and had sometimes locked her in a cage.
 Holmes counter-sued, claiming that MacDonald had embarrassed him by having affairs.
 MacDonald and Holmes had one daughter, Ann.